Diamoon18/image-pro/README.md

 Main Method ```frame(int start, int end, int interval, String mode)```\
 start - beginning of interval for slider.\
 end - beginning of interval for slider.\
-mode - a short description of the method to distinguish the windows (create egative Slider).\
+mode - a short description of the method to distinguish the windows (create negative Slider).\
 For dark mode we should have the negative Slider, that is why I did this.
 ```java
 if(stan.equals("dark")) {